 Dimitri is an artist and enjoys preserving his Alaska Native culture through his paintings and black-pen drawings.
 He is honored to dedicate his career to improving the health, human, and community services available for the Aleut people, and all Alaska Natives.

 Dimitri began working for the Aleutian Pribilof Islands Association, Inc. in 1978 under the Community Services Department.
 Dimitri has continued to serve as the President/CEO of the Association since 1985, managing an $18 million budget and 90 programs funded through federal, state and private grants, to advance the economic, social and cultural development of the Aleutian Pribilof Islands Region.
 He travels extensively, learning about the legislative process, building alliances with organizations sharing common goals and objectives, educating grantors about the needs of the Aleut People, and working to strengthen the voice of the Aleut People.

-Dimitri has been a Board Representative on the St. George Village Corporation (TANAQ) Services, Aleutian Housing Authority, Alaska Federation of Natives, The Aleut Corporation, Gold Cache Bingo, Lucky Strike Bingo, the Aleut League and St. Hermanís Seminary Board; and previously, as the St. Innocent Orthodox Brotherhood President.
-By serving on these numerous boards, Dimitri has shown his dedication to the Alaska Native people while giving the Aleutian Pribilof Islands Region a higher profile even for its small size.
+Over the years, Dimitri has served as a board member on the St. George Village Corporation (Tanaq), Aleutian Housing Authority, Alaska Federation of Natives, The Aleut Corporation, Gold Cache Bingo, Lucky Strike Bingo, the Aleut League, St. Herman’s Seminary, St. Innocent Orthodox Brotherhood, and the Aleutian Finance Corporation, just to name a few.